staticaron/kusogaki-bot/docs/CONTRIBUTING_DEV.md

 ### Local Development Setup
 Use the following commands in your terminal (in order, waiting for the previous one to finish):

-1. `poetry install`: This will install the dependencies you need
+1. `uv venv`: Start a virtual environment with uv
-2. `poetry shell`: This will activate a virtual environment for you to work in (note that you might need to return to the correct directory after using this command)
+2. `uv sync`: Sync the project's dependencies with the virtual environment
 3. `pre-commit install`: This will install the pre-receive hooks for this project

 #### Running the Bot

 To run the bot, use the following command in the terminal:
 ```
-py main.py
+uv run main.py
 ```

 #### Development Mode